-Table 1 provides the variables that we collect as part of the second survey wave.
-We will ask some questions only to participants in the fesh sample as they would be redundant for those who participated in the first wave already.
+Table 1 provides the variables that we collect as part of the third survey wave.
+Some of the questions are only asked to participants in the fesh sample as they would be redundant for those who participated in a previous survey wave already.
 Other questions depend on previous answers and might be asked for clarification purposes.
 We indicate potential filtering options in Table 1 in italic.